aqsmith02/the-andrew-times-games/README.md

 ## Games

-· This or That (guess which of two options I would pick) · Wordle
+- **This or That**: Guess which of two options I would pick.
+- **Wordle**
-· Name Four (given a category, name the four things that fit best) · Sudoku
+- **Name Four**: Given a category, name the four things that fit best.
-· Blackjack
+- **Sudoku**
+- **Blackjack**

 ## Progression

 Each game awards XP.
 Players level up every 300 XP gained, unlocking a mystery box with a random sticker.
-20 stickers are available to collect with varying rarity.
+There are 20 stickers to collect, each with varying rarity.

-## How to download to homescreen on iOS:
+## How to download to homescreen on iOS

-· Open in safari
+1. Open in Safari.
-· Click the three dots on the side
+2. Click the three dots on the side.
-· Click share at the top
+3. Click **Share** at the top.
-· Scroll down and click add to Home Screen
+4. Scroll down and click **Add to Home Screen**.

-## How to download to homescreen on android:
+## How to download to homescreen on Android

-· Open in chrome
+1. Open in Chrome.
-· Click the install prompt OR tap the three dots on the side and click add to home screen
+2. Click the install prompt **OR** tap the three dots on the side and click **Add to Home Screen**.

 ## Author